jwstegemann/fritz2-docs/Project.md

 }
 ```

 Run the project by calling `./gradlew run` in your project's main directory.
-Add `--continuous` to enable automatic building and reloading in the browser, when you change your code.
+Add `--continuous` to enable automatic building and reloading in the browser when you change your code.

-Voilà, you are done.
-Maybe you now want to create some more versatile [HTML](Attributes%20and%20CSS.html)?
+And voilà, you are done!
+Maybe you would like to create some more versatile [HTML](Attributes%20and%20CSS.html) now?